danshilm/Tatooine-380/README.md

 TODO:
 - [ ] Minify compose file and traefik labels
-- [ ] Adapt [guillaumebriday/traefik-custom-error-pages](https://github.com/guillaumebriday/traefik-custom-error-pages) for Traefik:v2.2 (refer to [this example](https://github.com/jamescurtin/traefik-proxy) on how to be clean)
 - [ ] Move sensitive stuff to docker secrets instead of .env